Brian-McElroy/CV/README.md

 I have experience working in an enviromnent using the latest good software writing practices.
 Git, Scrum, Peer-review, Testing, Documentation.

-My core skills are..
+My core skills are...

-* Game design
+* Game design.
-* Game programming
+* Game programming.
-* Project Management
+* Unity expert.

-* Unity expert
+I also have some competence in the following...

-I also have some competence in the following..
+* Project management.
 * Creating 2D art for games in Illustrator / Photoshop.
 * Creating sound effects and music for games.
 * Creating 3D meshes for games.